 Best Heated Gloves for All-Day Winter Adventures: Eddie Bauer Guide Pro Heated Gloves

-Arguably the most intuitive heated gloves on the market, the Guide Pro Heated Gloves connect to Eddie Bauer's clim8 app, which uses AI technology that calibrates the heat according to your temperature, location, cold sensitivity, and activity.
+Arguably the most intuitive heated gloves on the market, the Guide Pro Heated Gloves connect to an app called clim8 that uses AI technology to calibrate the heat according to your temperature, location, cold sensitivity, and activity.
 PrimaLoft Gold insulation and soft fleece on the inside pairs with a supple Pittards leather palm and waterproof shell to provide excellent coverage when you’re out in the elements for a long period of time.
 At first glance, these battery-powered heated gloves appear big and bulky but the pro guide tested & approved gloves are surprisingly dexterous and lightweight with a cinchable gauntlet that extends nearly halfway up the forearm.
 The back of the entire thumb sports an ultra-soft nose wipe too—snifflers and snot rocket-ers, rejoice!